genicsblog/genicsblog.com/_drafts/the-javascript-cheatsheet-for-new-coders.md

 3️⃣ let

-Similar to const but let variable can be re-assigned but not re-declared
+Similar to const but let variable can be re-assigned but not re-declared.

 ## Operators